BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 ### How many emotions

 Nice, now we know which words they have used but *when do the numbers come*?!?!
-We will now show you how **frequent** each emotion is — nothing more, nothing less.
+We will now show you how **frequent** each emotion is, nothing more, nothing less.

 We would be very *happy* if you could appreciate (and keep in mind) the **color coding**, since you will see it used consistently in the following charts and it will may be of help for you to follow each emotion more easily.